 In this tutorial I’ll be demonstrating how you can create a transparent gradient mask with Illustrator using an Opacity Mask.
 This would be useful if you’re trying to apply a gradient of transparency to an image, an object, or a grouping of objects.

 The following is a written overview of the steps taken to create gradient masks.
-For complete step-by-step instructions I would recommend watching the video tutorial at the top of the page.
+For complete step-by-step instructions I would recommend watching the video tutorial below:

 Using an Opacity Mask allows you to control the visibility of subjects in creative ways.
 The standard transparency setting in Illustrator only allows you to control the visibility of the subject as a whole, but what if you only want to make specific areas of your subject transparent?
 Or, what if you want to make one side of your subject transparent, then slowly transition the other side to full opacity?
 This is where opacity masks come in handy.